 Ques: Would you agree that promises made to the poor children are rarely kept?
 Why do you think this happens in the incidents narrated in the text?

 Answer: The promises made to the poor are rarely kept.
 The author asks Saheb half-joking, whether he will come to her school if she starts one.
 Saheb agrees to do so.
 A few days later he asks if the school is ready.
 The writer feels embarrassed at having made a promise that was not meant.
 Promises like hers abound in every comer of their bleak world.

 Ques: What forces conspire to keep the workers in the bangle industry of Firozabad in poverty?

 Answer: Certain forces conspire to keep the workers in the bangle industry of Firozabad in poverty.
-These include the moneylenders, the middlemen, the policemen, the keepers of the law, the bureaucrats and the politicians.
+These include the moneylenders, the middlemen, the policemen, the keepers of the law, the bureaucrats, and the politicians.
 Together they impose a heavy burden on the child.

 Ques: How, in your opinion, can Mukesh realise his dream?

-He can realise his dream by joining a garage and learn the job of repairing cars and driving them.
+He can realise his dream by joining a garage and learning the job of repairing cars and driving them.
 He will have to overcome many hurdles before he succeeds.
 Then comes the transport problems.
 Money is the first one.
 He will have to earn some money himself.
 The garage is a long way from his home.
 He will have to cover it twice every day anyhow—by walking on foot

 Ques: Mention the hazards of working in the glass bangles industry.